cota/dbt-bench/README.md

 QEMU git repository and invoke the right `linux-user` binary.

-PNG plots with the integer and floating point NBench results can be generated with `make qemu`.
+PNG plots with the integer and floating point NBench results can be generated with `make nbench`.
 (Other output formats are possible, see `Makefile`.)

 ### Notes